 Every global business strategy needs a touch of localization to truly connect.
+Adapting content is a key part of localization, going beyond translation to address cultural nuances and audience expectations, ensuring content resonates authentically with each market.
 Businesses must modify their content to accommodate local markets’ languages, customs, and preferences as the world grows more interconnected.

 Stat: 76% of online shoppers prefer products when the information is in their native language.
-AI is making this easier and faster for companies.
+AI is making this easier and faster for companies, with automation reducing localization project costs by as much as 30% and saving valuable time.

 For example, Netflix does not only translate its programs but also adjusts them for different viewers.